Heraldry Symbols & What They Mean

 The visual difference between a tower and a castle is that a tower is a single column topped by a turret, and a castle usually has two towers joined by a wall with a door in it.
 This was a distinction that was rarely observed in ancient days, but now it is faithfully adhered to.
 When smaller towers surmount either a castle or a tower it is called ‘triple-towered’.

-A symbol of a great cat, or a cat-a-mountain, which refers to a wildcat, signifies liberty, vigilance and courage.
+A symbol of a great cat, or a cat-a-mountain, which refers to a wildcat, signifies liberty, vigilance and courage in heraldry.

 A cat-a-mountain is supposed to always be guardant, or on guard, with the head completely facing the observer.
 Cats are most common in Scottish or Irish arms.

-The crown is an emblem of victory, sovereignty, and empire.
+The crown is an emblem of victory, sovereignty, and empire in heraldry.
 It is a visible sign of success thus the term ‘crowning achievements’ and its significance as the decoration of the ultimate level of rank and power, makes bearing he crown a great honour.